Stinson L-5 Sentinel: Construction

-The fuselage was constructed using arc-welded chrome-moly steel tubing covered with doped cotton fabric and the wings and empennage were constructed of spruce and mahogany plywood box spars and plywood ribs and skins, also covered with fabric.
+The fuselage was constructed using arc-welded chrome-moly steel tubing covered with doped cotton fabric while the wings and empennage were constructed of spruce and mahogany plywood box spars and plywood ribs and skins, also covered with fabric.
 The use of aluminum, which was in critically short supply and more urgently needed for other aircraft, was limited to the engine cowling, tail cone, framework for the ailerons, rudder and elevator and the landing gear fairings.
 The L-5 through L-5E were powered by a six-cylinder 185 hp Lycoming O-435-1 engine.
 The L-5G used a 190 hp Lycoming O-435-11.

 Operational history

-Capable of operating from short unimproved airstrips, the L-5 "Sentinel" delivered personnel, intelligence and supplies to the front line.
+Capable of operating from short unimproved airstrips, the L-5 Sentinel delivered personnel, intelligence and supplies to the front line.
 On return flights, wounded soldiers were often evacuated to rear area field hospitals for medical treatment.
 L-5s were primarily flown by the Army Air Forces liaison squadrons consisting of 32 planes each.
-One of these squadrons was attached to field army headquarters deployed overseas and an additional squadron was assigned to each Army Group headquarters.
+One of these squadrons was attached to each field army headquarters deployed overseas and an additional squadron was assigned to each Army Group headquarters.
 They saw action in Western Europe, Italy, the Philippines, New Guinea, and the China-Burma-India theater.
 In the hands of the U.S. Marine Corps artillery observation squadrons they were widely used during the Pacific Island campaigns of 1944 and 1945.
-The L-5 was used by generals and other high-ranking officers for short-range transportation.
+The L-5 was used by generals and other high-ranking officers for short-range transportation, saving hours of driving rough, meandering, or congested roads.